nidhi31jain/teachme/my-interview-questions.md

   * <distributionManagement>
   ```

-* What Is Difference Between Apache Ant And Maven?
+* What Is Difference Between Apache Ant And Maven?<br>
 Ant is simply a toolbox whereas Maven is about the application of patterns in order to achieve an infrastructure which displays the characteristics of visibility, reusability, maintainability, and comprehensibility.
 It is wrong to consider Maven as a build tool and just a replacement for Ant.

 # Jenkins